 The total cost consists of all of the above.

 If lot is owned by Borrower prior to loan application, the loan will be considered a refinance.
 The Loan-to-Value will be calculated from the requested loan as a percentage of the total appraised value of the lot plus improvements.
 In many cases the Lot Equity will reduce or eliminate the required down payment.

 How Does the Construction Loan Process Work?

-The Single Close Construction Loan process is very similar to a standard purchase or refinance transaction.
+The Single Close Loan process is very similar to a standard purchase or refinance transaction.
 But unlike a purchase transaction for an existing home, the Single Close Construction Loan involves determining the value of a home that is not yet completed.
-To assist the appraiser and the lender in determining future value, information must be provided on the planned home, such as what materials will be used and the total cost to complete the project.
+To assist the appraiser and the lender in determining future value, information must be provided on the planned home, such as final plans and specifications and the total budget to complete the project.